Fredrik2002/f1-25-telemetry-application/README.md

 - ✅ Current, best, and last lap times, along with sector times for all cars, depending on the session type
 - ✅ ERS & Fuel management information as well as time penalties for all cars
 - ✅ Weather forecast for upcoming sessions, including track and air temperature
+- ✅ Setting tab
-- ✅ Option to choose the port for receiving data
+  -  Option to choose the port for receiving data
-- ✅ Option to redirect received data to another IP address and port (to share data with a friend or another application)
+  -  Option to redirect received data to another IP address and port (to share data with a friend or another application)
 - ✅ Compatibility with older parsers for previous EA F1 games (F1 22 & F1 23)